 - There is on-board storage for the wand and one accessory.

 - The handle can be folded down for storage.
+This isn’t a major feature, but makes the vacuum a bit easier to store.

 - A vent can be used to adjust suction power if required (this is useful if the floor head is getting stuck on carpet.)